 - Treated as Employee Wages – Salaries are taxed as ordinary income and subject to Social Security and Medicare (FICA) taxes.

 - Compliance Matters – The IRS requires S-Corp owners who actively work in their business to take a reasonable salary before distributions.
 Learn more about the IRS’s reasonable compensation guidelines here.
+Adhering to startup tax essentials ensures compliance when processing salaries through payroll.

 - Payroll Considerations – Salaries must be processed through payroll, meaning you’ll have withholding obligations and payroll taxes.